jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 Meanwhile, [the first (undisputed?) human work of art is already cleanly addressable given our current design, including the Century Feature, at 73,000 BP](https://en.wikipedia.org/wiki/Prehistoric_art).

 ### Okay, geeking out here, but what if we want to encode *far older dates*?

-Well, the easiest observation there is that any event before about 5000 BC does not come with a *time value* -- I picked 5000 BC for this as one can argue that some documented vents can be placed at some time within the day, e.g. the murder of Julius Caesar can be conjectured about.
+Well, the easiest observation there is that any event before about 5000 BC does not come with a *time value* -- I picked 5000 BC for this as one can argue that some documented events can be placed at some time within the day, e.g. the murder of Julius Caesar can be conjectured about.
 And then I *extrapolate* from that one: some document events, possibly also some writing done itself, can be placed somewhere in a day, e.g. at night, afternoon or morning, and some sort of a *conjectured* partial timestamp may be constructed.

 Meanwhile the benefit of having all this precision available may be minimal, but so is extending the date/timestamp into deep prehistory, so we're looking for any easy tweak that gives us a *metric ton of additional range* while keeping the 64bit number *sortable* across the entire range.

-### Another use for that bit63...
+### Another use for $bit_{63}$

-Say we reduce our more or less sane data/time range to the *non-negative value range* of the 64-bit number, then we *exclude bit63* and thus our year+century bitfield can be, *in extremum*, $14+2 = 16$ bits.
+Say we limit our more or less sane data/time range to the *non-negative value range* of the 64-bit number, hence we *exclude* $bit_{63}$ and thus our year+century bitfield can be, *in extremum*, $14+2 = 16$ bits.
 With the Century Feature, that would then divide up into 7 bits for the year and 9 bits for the century, giving us a range of $2^9 = 512$ centuries, i.e. all the way back to $3000 - 51200 = -48200$ i.e. 48200 BP.

 That's plenty to encode the first written word at ~ 8000 [BP](https://www.artobatours.com/articles/archaeology/bp-bc-bce-ad-ce-cal-mean/)  (~ 6000 [BC](https://www.artobatours.com/articles/archaeology/bp-bc-bce-ad-ce-cal-mean/) ), while earlier lasting human expressions must then use the "*extended range*" in our number: when we specify that *all negative 64-bit numbers* are the number of years [BP](https://www.artobatours.com/articles/archaeology/bp-bc-bce-ad-ce-cal-mean/), we easily encode [dates back to the creation of the universe!](https://www.ncbi.nlm.nih.gov/books/NBK230211/) As that would only cost about 40 bits or so, we have plenty left to do wicked things, like encode the *precision* of the given numbers in *number of significant decimal digits* in, say, 4 bits at the bottom, giving us 1..16 significant digits (expect a lot of those dates having a 1..2, maybe with luck 3, decimal digits of precision).